1989chenguo/CloudComputingLabs/Lab1/README.md

 ./test3
 ```

-##### 3.1.1.2 Output
+##### Output

-For each test case, you just only output the Sudoku solutions.
-And don't forget, the output order should correspond with the input order of Sudoku puzzles.
+For each Sudoku puzzle in file, your program should only output the solution to the puzzle to ***stdout***.
+The format of the solution should be the same as the puzzle, except that all 0s in the puzzle should be replaced with the correct numbers.
+Also, remember that the order of the answers should be consistent with the order of the input Sudoku puzzles.

-**Example output**
+**3.1.1.3 Example output**

 ```
 312647985786953241945128367854379126273461859691285473437592618569814732128736594